 An ergonomics process is a plan in which a facility gathers all relevant information on work organization, employee capabilities and limitations, and work-related MSDs, to develop solutions to better accommodate these employees and reduce MSD rates and their associated costs.

 This approach, as detailed in this document, has been successfully applied in many industrial environments and has been shown to reduce workers' compensations costs from 36% to 91%.

 A Best Practices Guide for the Reduction of Musculoskeletal Disorders in Food Distribution Centers

-Many Distribution Centers have safety and health programs in place, and that many of these programs may address components of the ergonomics process identified in this document.
+Many DCs have safety and health programs in place, and several of these may address components of the ergonomics process identified in this document.
 Therefore, it is not the intent of this Guide to completely revamp existing programs, but to instead enhance the safety and health of the food distribution industry through the application of observed best practices and application of ergonomics principles.